PART IV. ADMINISTRATION

 L. Required and existing street dedications and improvements such as sidewalks, curbing and pavement.
 Indicate widths, radii of curves, street grades and whether streets are public or private.

-M. Other such data as may be required to permit the Planning Commission or the Zoning Administrator, as the case may be, to make the required findings for approval of the specific type of application and to permit an environmental review of the application.
+M. Other such data as may be required to permit the Planning Commission, the Zoning Administrator, or the Community Development Director to make the required findings for approval of the specific type of application and to permit an environmental review of the application.

 N. Scale shown as "Scale: 1 inch = ____ feet" and north arrow.

-Within thirty (30) days of receipt of an application, the Planning Manager shall review the application, determine whether the application is complete and send a written notice of such determination to the applicant.
-If the Planning Manager determines that the application is incomplete, the notice of determination shall specify the information necessary to make the application complete.
-Within thirty (30) days of receipt of additional submitted materials, the Planning Manager shall determine whether the application is then complete and send a written notice of such determination to the applicant.
-If following this additional submittal the Planning Manager has determined that the application is not complete, the applicant may appeal that determination to the Planning Commission by filing a written notice of appeal with the Planning Manager.
+Within thirty (30) days of receipt of an application, the Community Development Director shall review the application, determine whether the application is complete and send a written notice of such determination to the applicant.
+If the Community Development Director determines that the application is incomplete, the notice of determination shall specify the information necessary to make the application complete.
+Within thirty (30) days of receipt of additional submitted materials, the Community Development Director shall determine whether the application is then complete and send a written notice of such determination to the applicant.
+If following this additional submittal the Community Development Director has determined that the application is not complete, the applicant may appeal that determination to the Planning Commission by filing a written notice of appeal with the Community Development Director.
 The notice of appeal shall be filed within ten (10) days following the receipt of the written determination by the applicant.
 The Planning Commission shall issue a written determination on the appeal within sixty (60) days after receipt of the notice of appeal.
 The decision of the Planning Commission shall be final and shall not be appealable.
 Nothing in this section precludes an applicant and the City from mutually agreeing to an extension of any time limit provided by this section. (§18, Ord.
 2209, eff.
-3/19/21)
+3/19/21; §4, Ord.
+2239, eff.
+7/5/24)

-Upon receipt of a complete application, the Director of the Community Development Department shall determine whether the project is exempt from the California Environmental Quality Act (CEQA).
-If the project is not exempt, the Director of the Community Development Department shall cause an environmental review of the project to be conducted in accordance with CEQA and the CEQA Guidelines adopted by the City.
-The applicant shall submit a fee in advance in an amount which will cover the cost of conducting the environmental review.
+Upon receipt of a complete application, the Community Development Director shall determine whether the project is subject to the California Environmental Quality Act (CEQA), or if an exemption is supported thereunder.
+If the project is subject to CEQA and an exemption is not supported, the Community Development Director shall cause an environmental review of the project to be conducted in accordance with CEQA and the CEQA Guidelines adopted by the City.
+The applicant shall submit a fee in advance in an amount which will cover the cost of conducting the environmental review. (§4, Ord.
+2239, eff.
+7/5/24)

-Upon determining that an application is complete and completion of any required environmental review, the Planning Manager shall schedule the application to be heard by the appropriate body. (§18, Ord.
+Upon determining that an application is complete and completion of any required environmental review, the Community Development Director shall schedule the application to be heard by the appropriate body, if a hearing is required. (§18, Ord.
 2209, eff.
-3/19/21)
+3/19/21; §4, Ord.
+2239, eff.
+7/5/24)

 Article 3.
 Notices and Hearings